hpc/charliecloud/doc-src/dev.rst

   caused the "user error".*

 :code:`ready to merge`
   PRs only.
-Adding this tag states that the PR is complete and requests it be merged to master.
+Adding this tag speculates that the PR is complete and requests it be considered for merging to master.
 If the project lead requests changes, they'll remove the tag.
 Re-add it when you're ready to try again.
 Lead removes tag after merging.

 :code:`wontfix`
   We are not going to do this, and we won't merge PRs.
 Close issue after